mobxjs/mobx-state-tree/docs/API/index.md

 export interface CustomTypeOptions<S, T> {
     // Friendly name
     name: string
-    // given a serialized value, how to turn it into the target type fromSnapshot(snapshot: S): T
+    // given a serialized value and environment, how to turn it into the target type fromSnapshot(snapshot: S, env: any): T
     // return the serialization of the current value toSnapshot(value: T): S
     // if true, this is a converted value, if false, it's a snapshot